paulonteri/data-structures-and-algorithms/notes/Data Structures and Algorithms 16913c6fbd244de481b6b1705cbfa6be/Recursion, DP & Backtracking 525dddcdd0874ed98372518724fc8753.md

             def dfs(idx, prev_operand, prev_operation, total, string):
                 """
                 Important info:
-                    - `prev_operand` is used to recursivly build operands.
+                    - `prev_operand` is used to recursively build operands.
                         Eg: for 123, it will grow as follows 1 => 12 => 123  \n
-                    - `prev_operartion`is used to store the results of the prevous operation so that it can be undone in case we need to multiply \n
+                    - `prev_operation`is used to store the results of the previous operation so that it can be undone in case we need to multiply \n
                     - `total` is the result of the running calculation
                 """
                 if idx == len(num):